 Thousands of people slip and trip on stairs every year, and injuries are common—broken bones, sprains, concussions and spinal damage.
 While people do simply lose their footing, if a staircase hasn’t been properly maintained, the property owner is at fault.
 And why should you pay the price for someone else’s irresponsibility?
-Hinkle Law Offices, P.C. can help.
+Hinkle Law Offices, LLC., can help.

 Liability for Slip & Fall Injuries on Stairs

 Stairs present complications that sidewalks and floors don’t, simply because of how they’re designed.
 However, if a staircase is being properly maintained and was built to code, it isn’t inherently dangerous.
 If a building’s owner has made no effort to keep a staircase safe and you’re injured because of a fall, they’re liable for your injuries.

 - Lacking handrails

 - Cracked or broken

 - Have improper height or depth